 Task Force for Data Improvement (HB 43): Creation of a time-limited task force focusing on improving statewide domestic violence data – with an emphasis on prevalence, lethality risk, and protective orders – was launched in September 2023.

 Overall, UDVC considered and monitored 125 bills and 8 funding requests for domestic violence impact, actively engaging with policymakers on 32 of those bills and all 8 funding requests.

 Public Policy Committee

-UDVC’s membership-based Public Policy Committee is charged with advocating for the needs of domestic violence survivors and service providers, one of the four essential areas of the organization’s work to advocate, collaborate, educate, and connect.
+UDVC’s membership-based Public Policy Committee is charged with advocating for the needs of domestic violence survivors and service providers, one of the four essential areas of the coalition’s mission to end domestic violence in Utah through advocacy, education, collaboration, and leadership.
 The Committee guides UDVC’s advocacy for public policy-making that enhances victim/survivor safety and empowerment, strengthens accountability, promotes prevention efforts, and ensures the prompt availability and accessibility of services for victims of domestic violence across the state of Utah.
 The Public Policy Committee also supports UDVC and domestic violence service providers’ advocacy for state and federal appropriations to ensure that services that are delivered appropriately, in line with best practices on trauma-informed care, and in a manner that preserves human dignity and overcomes cultural, linguistic, and economic barriers to the receipt of such services.

 Public Policy Members